 Alternate Job Titles: Compensation and Benefits Director, Director of Compensation and Benefits

-The annual salary for someone with the job title Compensation and Benefits Director may vary depending on a number of factors including industry, company size, location, years of experience and level of education.
+How much does a Compensation and Benefits Director make?
+The median annual Compensation and Benefits Director salary is $149,767, as of January 30, 2018, with a range usually between $133,723-$170,891, however this can vary widely depending on a variety of factors.
 Our team of Certified Compensation Professionals has analyzed survey data collected from thousands of HR departments at companies of all sizes and industries to present this range of annual salaries for people with the job title Compensation and Benefits Director in the United States.

 Learn how best-in-class companies use CompAnalyst to create new,